greenboxal/doggohub/changelogs/archive.md

 - Do not delete tmp/repositories itself during clean-up, only its contents
 - Support for backup uploads to remote storage
 - Prevent notes polling when there are not notes
-- Internal ForkService: Prepare support for fork to a given namespace
+- Internal BorkService: Prepare support for bork to a given namespace
-- API: Add support for forking a project via the API (Bernhard Kaindl)
+- API: Add support for borking a project via the API (Bernhard Kaindl)
 - API: filter project issues by milestone (Julien Bianchi)
 - Fail harder in the backup script
 - Changes to Slack service structure, only webhook url needed
 - Zen mode for wiki and milestones (Robert Schilling)
-- Move Emoji parsing to html-pipeline-gitlab (Robert Schilling)
+- Move Emoji parsing to html-pipeline-doggohub (Robert Schilling)
 - Font Awesome 4.2 integration (Sullivan Senechal)
 - Add Pushover service integration (Sullivan Senechal)
 - Add select field type for services options (Sullivan Senechal)